 All you need to have a great time in the program is some enthusiasm – we’ll teach you all you need to know about parliamentary debate, Bill writing, working with the media and more!
 Like the real Queensland Parliament, however, we can only select so many Youth Members; so if you miss out on your first attempt, we’d love to hear from you again the year after.

-Nominations are now closed for the 2021 program.
+Nominations for our 2022 program open 31 January 2022.
 Please leave your details in our Expression of Interest form to become to first to know when our 2022 nominations open.

 Committees meet either in person, over the phone, or online to write their Bills and engage in community consultations.
 Flexible online workspaces are used for collaborative editing, file sharing and constructive discussion.
 Youth Members are encouraged to use their position to maximise their community engagement throughout this period.